 Approval of Exemption from Credit Limitation

 Students are generally not allowed to register over 18 credits per semester.
-However, if a student has an exceptional reason, he/she may be allowed to register up to 24 credits.
-In order for a student to register in more than 18 credits, he/she must seek approval from his/her academic advisor and submit the ”Approval of Exemption from Credit Limitation” form to the Division of Student Records during the ADD/DROP period.
+However, if a student has an exceptional reason, they may be allowed to register up to 24 credits.
+In order for a student to register in more than 18 credits, they must seek approval from their academic advisor and submit the ”Approval of Exemption from Credit Limitation” form to the Division of Student Records during the ADD/DROP period.

 *ADD/DROP period occurs in early September for Fall semester and early April for Spring semester.